Get Started as an LBMS User

 Users may find the BAG Proposal template (.docx) handy for writing their proposal and then copying/pasting the information into PASS.

-2. Determine the microscope(s) you need for your experiments.
+2. Determine the microscope(s) you need for your experiment

 The LBMS offers access to state-of-the-art cryo-electron microscopes and laboratory equipment for sample preparation.
 Currently, the facility has one high-end Krios G3i microscope ("Empire" microscope) with a cryo-sample autoloader designed for automated applications such as single particle analysis (SPA) and cryo-electron tomography (Cryo-ET) and a K3 Direct Electron Detector with a BioQuantum energy filter for increased signal-to-noise ratio of recorded images.